herreio/cmif/README.rst

 Synopsis
 --------

-This is a simple Python package (under development) to handle data in `CMI format <https://github.com/TEI-Correspondence-SIG/CMIF>`_.
+`cmif` is a Python package for creating and retrieving data in `CMI format <https://github.com/TEI-Correspondence-SIG/CMIF>`_.
+It has been developed as part of the `Dikon project <https://dikon.izea.uni-halle.de/>`_ (2019--2020) at the `Interdisciplinary Centre for European Enlightenment Studies <https://www.izea.uni-halle.de/>`_.

 Installation
 ------------